King's Buildings Campus

 Widening access entry:

 4 Highers at ABBB (by end of S6) including Biology and Chemistry.
 Maths or Physics recommended plus Maths at B and English at National 5.
 Advanced Higher Biology and Chemistry recommended.

-For entry to second year you would need Advanced Higher Biology and Chemistry at AB or BA.
+For entry to second year you would need Advanced Higher Biology and Chemistry at AB.

 College of Medicine and Veterinary Medicine

 Edinburgh Medical School